gregdan3/gregdan3.github.io/pages/toki-pona/sona/o.md

 ::: info

 Here, if `jo` were `taso`, it would mean they only action they were taking is having their ID card.
-What is meant is that the only object they is their ID card!
+What is meant is that the only object they have is their ID card!

 :::